Â

-Would you like to introduce your child to bubble painting?
+Would you like to introduce your child or students to bubble painting?
 Yes?
 Awesome — I’ve got just the recipe for you.

 Bubble Painting Recipe